digidotcom/xbee_ansic_library/README.md

 -------------
 Configure your XBee radio with DigiMesh, ZigBee or Smart Energy firmware in "API" mode (with an API mode firmware or by setting ATAP=1).
 The samples use a default baud rate of 115200.
+The library is written to make use of flow control, so ATD6/ATD7 needs to be set to 1.
 Configure the radio with ATAO set to 1 to use extended transmit and receive frames.